embrace-io/embrace-docs/content/android/_index.md

 * Android Build Tools Plugin 3.+
 * Java 8

-if you use a version older than any of those listed above, please contact us via email at [support@embrace.io](support@embrace.io) or reach out to us on Slack.
+If you use a version older than any of those listed above, please contact us via email at <support@embrace.io> or reach out to us on Slack.

 {{< button relref="/android/integration-steps" >}}To Integration Steps{{< /button >}}